Saemidori (Kabuse Sencha / Wazuka, Kyoto)

 Listing Summary

-The highest quality Saemidori single-origin tea leaves are produced in Wazuka Town, Kyoto Prefecture.
+The finest single-origin Saemidori tea leaves from Wazuka Town, Kyoto Prefecture.

 Food Information